matthieugrieger/versebot/README.md

 Next, you will want to edit the options for the bot by editing `config.ini`.

-Once that's done, run versebot.py and it should be running fine!
+Once that's done, run `versebot.py` and it should be running fine!

 ### Triggering the bot
-The correct syntax at the moment for triggering the bot in a Reddit comment is as follows:
+The syntax is now less strict than it was in the previous versions.
+Now, to trigger the bot all you have to do is post the verse in this format:

-`VerseBot: <desired book of Bible> <desired chapter>:<desired verse>.` The syntax will likely be changed a bit in the future.
+`<desired book> <desired chapter>:<(optional) desired verse>`

 ## Authors
 Matthieu Grieger